kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  0.0
 ```

-In this code, the `x` and `y` variables are like two labels that both point to the same "book" on the bookshelf.
+When you ask the librarian to perform this action, `x = [0.0, 0.0, 0.0, 0.0]`, the librarian creates a "book" and returns to you a label called `x` that is associated with said book.
-When you assign `y = x`, you are essentially telling the "librarian" to create a new label that points to the same memory location as the `x` variable.
+When you assign `y = x`, you are essentially telling the "librarian" to create a new label called `y` for you, that also points to the same location as the `x` label.

+In this code, the `x` and `y` variables are two labels that both point to the same "book" on the bookshelf.
-So when you modify `x[1] = 2.0`, you are telling the librarian to make a change to the book at the address pointed to by the `x` label, which changes the first element of the vector to `2.0`.
+So when you modify `x[1] = 2.0`, you are telling the librarian to make a change to the book tagged to the `x` label, which changes the first element of the vector to `2.0`.

 Since `y` points to the same memory location as `x`, when you inspect the `y` variable, you will see that it also reflects the same changes made to the underlying memory location.
-Because both `x` and `y` are just different labels pointing to the same memory location, any changes made through one of the labels will be reflected when you look at the contents through the other label.
+Because both `x` and `y` are just different labels pointing to the same memory location, any changes made through one of the labels will be visible when you look at the contents through the other label.

 You can verify that this is the case by using the `pointer()` function: